 Once you determine how much you plan to give, get creative and find ways to give that bring you joy.

 One simple and effective way of giving back is to donate cash to high impact charities doing crucial work every day to improve the community.
-However, if you’d rather come up with your own way of spending your hard-earned dollars that’s an option too.
+However, if you’d rather plan your own way of spending your hard-earned dollars that’s an option too.

 During the coronavirus pandemic, an organization in our neighborhood decided to put their money into helping a few families pay their rent after losing their jobs.